claranet/spryker-demoshop/README.md

 ## Deprecations

+### 2.31.0

+We introduced the usage of the Spryker Installer.
+Prior to this version we have rendered the whole sprykwer build, install and provisioning process in shell scripts residing in the base and the spryker image.
+This has been dropped in favor of the new Spryker Installer which represents nothing more than a contract between the application and the infrastructure.
+This contract explicitly hilights all the necessary actions to be taken in order to build the shop.
+We've prepared such a contract of an installation routine via `config/installer/claranet.yml`.

+### 2.28.0

-* We dropped alpine support in favor of debian stretch!
-If you require alpine, please use versions prior 2.28.0
+We dropped alpine support in favor of debian stretch!
+If you require alpine, please use versions prior 2.28.0, but we do not further support alpine.

-* Also note: The parent image switched from `claranet/spryker-base` to `claranet/php`, which breaks the previous `docker/` filesystem structure!
+Also note: The parent image switched from `claranet/spryker-base` to `claranet/php`, which breaks the previous `docker/` filesystem structure!
+We have chose this path because the former base image could be even further generalized to match not only spryker requirements, but rather any PHP based application requirements.

 ## Known Issues